 When I tried it this way, the results were much better.
 This actually worked even better than the chemical strippers.
 Add that to the fact it involves no harmful chemicals and was free and I was sold.

-After my original test, I decided to go with the boiling water/steam method.
+After my original test, I decided to go with the boiling water method.
 I brainstormed a little more and decided I could probably tweak my method a little and get faster results.

 I was starting to wonder if I would ever finish… so I decided to try another method I hadn’t been able to test out originally – a chemical adhesive remover called Sentinel 747.
 It is available at Home Depot for around $20.

-I tried it out on a small area of the floor and it was amazing.
-It worked better and faster than the steam method and was what I used to finally complete the room.
+I tried the Sentinel 747 out on a small area of the floor and it was amazing.

 My room is around 250 square feet so I ended up needing three jugs for a total of around $60 but it was definitely worth the expense.

 My final method looked something like this: After scraping up the foam backing, I poured some of the Sentinel on a small area of the floor and spread it around with an old mop.

 After letting it soak for 15-20 minutes, I scrubbed it lightly with a wire brush and then used my scraper to scrape all of the adhesive off.

 Wherever there were stubborn areas that didn’t come off right away, I just repeated the process.

 Yay for that job being over!